Pat-Lafon/Cobb_Artifact/README.md

 ```

 This will take a few minutes (potentially longer if running inside of docker).
-For some of the longer running benchmarks, e.g., `unique_list`, it may look like
+For some longer running benchmarks, e.g., `unique_list`, it may look like
 the script is stuck, but just be patient.

-The results are then visualized into tables by
+The results are then visualized into the Figures 11, 12, 13 by

 ```sh
 make results
 ```

+and then viewing the graphs located in `Cobb_PBT/graphs/`.
+The consolidated csv
+tables of the results from which the graphs are derived are located in `Cobb_PBT/csv/*`

 ### RQ4